Derrynablaha-Cottage-KenWilliams-1.JPG

 Agenda

-If you are joining us LIVE on February 1st, 2026, we will follow this format below, leaving space between sections for group discussion, reflection and to see what is emerging from the collective.
+If you are joining us LIVE on February 1st, 2026, Brigid’s Feast Day at Imbolg, we will follow this format below, leaving space between sections for group discussion, reflection and to see what is emerging from the collective.
 After the LIVE workshop, you will gain access to all of the video modules, the Companion E-Workbook (and a CPD Certificate for Irish Professionals).

 • We will begin by Crossing the Threshold—the Opening Ritual that guides all of my Deepening the Senses Programs, Courses, and Workshops.
 In this space, we create a container for our work together and set our individual and collective intentions.

 • In this section, we will deepen into story and mythology with a visual meditation of sweeping footage of the Irish landscape.
 You will hear stories from mythology or Irish folklore to deepen into myth, ancient customs and practices of the ancient Gaelic world, drawing on somatic practices throughout to support you in your body, to enhance this visual experience.
-For our ancestors, the world of storytelling, poetry, songs, and folktales shared around the hearth at night provided an escape from a harsh existence—an escape that brought them into the unseen world of imagination, psyche, and spirit.
+For our ancestors, the world of storytelling, poetry, songs, and folktales shared around the hearth at night provided a space of respite from the challenges of surviving and what was at times, a harsh existence.
+This respite brought them into the unseen world of imagination, psyche, and spirit.
 We will become curious about what images are stirring our own imagination from these ancient stories and images, and deepen our relationship to our soul selves.

 • We begin by introducing the themes of the course in a 25-minute immersive video presentation to explore ideas, images, and reflections from the world of Depth psychology, philosophy, literature, Irish folklore, and poetry.
 We will explore the emotions that are stirring within the theme and how this learning can be a rich source of knowledge to support us in developing a relationship with our inner world and soul self.